SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 To retry a single operation, hover over the operation and click **Retry operation**.
 This will create a new single operation.

 For a bulk operation that completed with failures, you may also click the menu icon to the right of the operation, then click **Retry failed operations**.

+#### To manually set failed bulk operations to successful

+You may manually set a failed bulk operation to successful.

+To do so, click the menu icon to the right of the bulk operation, then click **Set operation to successful**.

+This may be useful if the operation is generally a success, but contains operation failures on devices that are not too important.
+These failures would otherwise still leave the bulk operation in status FAILED.

 ### <a name="events-all"></a>Troubleshooting devices